MA in Education: Educational and Clinical Counseling with an Embedded Pupil Personnel Services Credential in School Counseling

 |EDCO 574||Introduction to Clinical Practice: Advanced Skills||3|

-- Candidates must pass a Praxis exam to demonstrate their competence in school counseling prior to completion of the program.
+- Candidates must earn a passing score of 150 or greater on the Praxis II (code 5421) exam to demonstrate their competence in school counseling prior to completion of the program.

 - All candidates admitted to the Master of Arts in Education: Educational and Clinical Counseling program are required to submit a copy of their California Certificate of Clearance (COC) or another form of clearance, such as a valid and current credential for teaching, counseling, school psychology, and/or nursing.
 The law requires Azusa Pacific University to keep these records on file while candidates are in attendance at APU.

-- At some sites, candidates may need to delay enrollment until there are a sufficient number of beginning candidates to provide the appropriate adult learning opportunities.
-Applicants can obtain detailed information about dates for beginning coursework by requesting an advisement appointment at the Azusa campus or any of the regional centers.
+- At some regional campuses, candidates may need to delay enrollment until there are a sufficient number of beginning candidates to provide the appropriate adult learning opportunities.
+Applicants can obtain detailed information about dates for beginning coursework by requesting an advisement appointment at the Azusa campus or any of the regional campuses.

 - Candidates must receive a grade of B- or higher in each course (a grade of CR in fieldwork/internship) and maintain a 3.0 grade-point average (GPA) throughout the program.

 - Candidates approaching program completion must obtain a credential application from the Office of Credentials.
-Candidates must complete all credential requirements to apply for the credential.
+The graduate degree must be conferred before receiving the credential recommendation.

 - A candidate has a maximum of five years to complete all coursework and assessments, including waivers and transfer of units, beginning the first date of enrollment for coursework in the degree program.

-- Upon completion of the educational and clinical counseling program, graduates should contact the Bureau of Behavioral Sciences for additional requirements for LPCC Licensure.
+- Upon completion of the educational and clinical counseling program, graduates should contact the Board of Behavioral Sciences for additional requirements for LPCC Licensure.

 University graduate admission and program-specific requirements must be met before an application is complete (see Admission to the University).
 Program-specific application requirements are available online.